Reading at Ditcheat Primary School

 The children in foundation stage will also have at least 2 stories a day read to them whilst also having a book corner as part of their continuous provision.
 The books are linked to the children’s independent ability as well as their interests.

-As the children progress, they start to take RWI books home and a daily guided reading session is introduced into the timetable.
+As the children progress, they start to take books home and a daily guided reading session is introduced into the timetable.

 Reading is embedded in displays, role play and learning activities.
 In addition, high quality texts are used for teaching inputs often taken from reading lists issued by the Book Trust and Somerset Literacy Network.